-This section highlights the critical information for strategic decision-making under the GIA Deed and Operational Agreements.
-It should be read in conjunction with Appendix 2, which contains a high level process diagram for investigation and response decision-making under the GIA Deed.
+This section should be read in conjunction with Appendix 2, which contains a high level process diagram for investigation and response decision-making under the GIA Deed.

-The BRKB describes five key phases: the investigation phase, and four response phases.
-These phases are:
+The BRKB describes five key phases.
+These are summarised below, contextualised for GIA:

-- 1. Investigation MPI receives a notification of a possible unwanted organism through the 0800 Pest and Disease Hotline, assesses the potential risk, undertakes any urgent management action and notifies potentially affected Signatories. - Initiate response if affected Signatories agree that a joint response should be initiated, MPI establishes a response structure and convenes a RSL that sets response outcomes, objectives and resourcing levels. - 3.
-Response planning, reporting and implementation (includes performing operations) led and managed by the response manager in accordance with the RSL approved response plan, and following BRKB processes and procedures. - 4.
-Transition from response led and managed by the response manager in accordance with the RSL approved transition plan, and following BRKB processes and procedures. - 5.
-Learn and close led and managed by the response manager following BRKB processes and procedures.
+- Investigation MPI receives a notification of a possible unwanted organism through the 0800 Pest and Disease Hotline, assesses the potential risk, undertakes any urgent management action and notifies potentially affected Signatories. - Initiate response if affected Signatories agree that a joint response should be activated, MPI establishes a response structure and convenes Response Governance that sets response outcomes, objectives and resourcing levels. - 3.
+Incident action planning, reporting and implementation (includes performing operations) led and managed by the Controller in accordance with the Response Governance approved incident action plan, and following BRKB processes and procedures.

+- 4. Transition from response led and managed by the Controller in accordance with the Response Governance approved transition plan, and following BRKB processes and procedures. - 5.
+Learn and close led and managed by the Controller following BRKB processes and procedures.